collebrusco/entity-mini/README.md

 # entity-mini
-A simple entity component system.
+A simple header-only entity component system.

 ### What is an ECS?
 An entity component system (ECS) is a data structure designed for games that manages lists of components that belong to various entities.